csmith/ircv3-specifications/extensions/labeled-response.md

 This specification adds the `draft/labeled-response` batch type, described below.

+### Messages

+An `ACK` message MAY be sent from the server to a client in response to a labeled message if no response is otherwise required.
+The `ACK` message SHOULD NOT include any arguments.

 ### Tags

 This specification adds the `draft/label` message tag, which has a required value.